INSEAD MBA Essay Advice 2025-2026

 Job Essay 1

-While the essay sections of many MBA applications begin by addressing the overall progression of the applicant’s career up to this point, INSEAD’s first question requests a snapshot of the applicant’s career at this moment.
-Even if you have held a number of positions within the same organization, it’s best to maintain focus on your current position and responsibilities, as per the instructions.
+INSEAD has combined two of their short answer job questions into one.
+First, the adcom is looking for applicants who can present their career as a coherent whole, and demonstrate that they have been on an upward trajectory since the outset.
+While it would be ideal for you to include some comments on lessons learned and skills gained over the course of your career, the primary focus should be touching upon each full-time post you’ve held, explaining the reasons behind each move you’ve made, and commenting on increases and changes in responsibility.
+Second, applicants are asked for a bit more details about their current or most recent role.
 Keeping in mind that this will be the adcom’s introduction to your application materials, you might also provide the context necessary for the reader to understand your place within your company’s organizational structure and the work that occupies your days.
 While there is some room to talk about “results achieved,” there’s no need to get bogged down in the specifics of certain projects or engagements – an effective response to this question will be composed of fairly general comments that are focused on the present.
 It is fine to incorporate some more specific information about your career’s “greatest hits” later when responding to other questions.

 Job Essay 2

-INSEAD poses a fairly straightforward career goals essay question, asking applicants to discuss both their short- and long-term career plans.
+Updated for the January 2026 intake, this question adds “why INSEAD” in addition to the longstanding request for goals.
+This is a fairly straightforward career goals essay question, asking applicants to discuss both their short- and long-term career plans.
 Candidates will want to identify the position that they hope to hold immediately after graduating from an MBA program, naming both a job title and 1-2 organizations for which they would most like to work.
 They will then want to discuss their longer-range 5-10 year plan, explaining not just what role they hope to occupy but also commenting on the broader impact they hope to have in this position.
-Space permitting, it would also make sense to touch on the ways an MBA would facilitate progress toward these goals, and the factors that make INSEAD an especially good next step.
+Then, it would also make sense to touch on the ways an MBA would facilitate progress toward these goals, and the factors that make INSEAD an especially good next step.
 To underscore this fit, it would make sense to name some curricular or programmatic offerings that are relevant to these objectives.
 Conducting thorough research on the program — whether by attending online info sessions, or speaking with students and alumni — will help you achieve maximum impact with this brief response.

 Motivation Essays